vdamewood/siliko/Readme.txt

 When mixing number types, Xavi will give integer results in calculations involving only integers and floating-point results in calculations involving either integers and floating-point numbers, or only floating-point numbers.
-If division involves two intergers where the result would not be a whole number, a floating-point value is returned.
+If division involves two integers where the result would not be a whole number, a floating-point value is returned.